suocle/DrFARM-Source-Code/README.md

 DrFARM.one.res <- DrFARM.one(X, Y, Theta0, precM, k = 2, lambda1 = DrFARM.lambda.grid[i,1], lambda2 = DrFARM.lambda.grid[i,2])
 ```

 Finally, assume we obtained all the 25 (5 x 5) DrFARM sparse solution candidates using `DrFARM.one`, we can again select the sparse estimate that minimizes EBIC.
-The calculation of EBIC is done by
+The calculation of EBIC for DrFARM is done by
 ```
 Theta <- DrFARM.one.res$Theta;
 B <- DrFARM.one.res$B;